Defense secretary sent classified memo to White House about Afghanistan before Trump fired him

 In the meanwhile, time has all but run out for Trump to fulfill his often-stated desire to end America’s 19-year-old war, the longest in U.S. history.

-The situation has highlighting a long-standing rift between the isolationist factions of the Trump administration and more traditional conservatives and prompted speculation that the Trump loyalists installed at the Pentagon may attempt to force through changes.
+The situation is highlighting a long-standing rift between the isolationist factions of the Trump administration and more traditional conservatives and prompted speculation that the Trump loyalists installed at the Pentagon may attempt to force through changes.

 Colin Jackson, who served as a senior Pentagon official overseeing Afghanistan early in the Trump administration, advocated against a withdrawal now.